kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

     The expected output is empty.
 CircuitBreaker and MeshCircuitBreaker configures Envoy in the exact similar way.

 3. Remove the `kuma.io/effect: shadow` label.
-   Although the old CircuitBreaker and the new MeshCircuitBreaker currently coexist, the new policy completely overrides the old one.
+   Even though the old CircuitBreaker and the new MeshCircuitBreaker are both in use, the new policy takes precedence, making the old one ineffective.

 4. Observe the demo app behaves as expected.
-If everything goes well, we can safely remove CircuitBreaker and conclude the transition.
+If everything goes well, we can safely remove CircuitBreaker and conclude the migration.

 ### TrafficRoute -> MeshTCPRoute

 It's safe to simply remove `route-all-default` TrafficRoute.
-Traffic is going to flow through the system even if there are no either TrafficRoutes or MeshTCPRoutes/MeshHTTPRoutes.
+Traffic will flow through the system even if there are neither TrafficRoutes nor MeshTCPRoutes/MeshHTTPRoutes.

-{% warning %}
-Ensure that TrafficRoute is the last policy deleted when removing older policies.
-Many old policies (i.e. Timeout, CircuitBreaker) rely on the presence of TrafficRoutes to work properly.
-{% endwarning %}

 ## Next steps